syncfusion-content/blazor-docs/blazor/mention/working-with-data.md

 ### OnActionFailure event

 The `OnActionFailure` event is a built-in event of Mention component that is triggered when an error occurs while fetching data from a remote server.
 This event can be used to handle errors that may occur during the data fetch process and take appropriate action, such as displaying an error message or retrying the request.

+In the following example, the `Url` is set to an incorrect value, So the server is unable to fulfil the data fetch request, and it will triggers the `OnActionFailure` event.

 {% highlight razor %}